-The 2015 Climate Action Plan (CAP) integrates the most recent climate science, an updated GHG inventory, and GHG reduction strategies to meet the 2020 climate goal.
+The 2015 Climate Action Plan (CAP) integrates the most current climate science, an updated greenhouse gas inventory, and greenhouse gas reduction strategies to meet the 2020 climate goal.
 It also sets a new long-term goal to reduce emissions 80 percent by 2050.

 The CAP includes a variety of strategies that span multiple agencies and partners within the City and County of Denver.
 It also includes state, regional, and federal actions that align with the City’s goals.

 Top strategies to meet Denver’s 2020 Climate Goal:

 Released in 2007, Denver’s first Climate Action Plan set a goal to reduce GHG emissions by 10 percent per capita below 1990 levels.
 At the time, this was equivalent to an overall GHG reduction of 3 percent.
 Denver exceeded this goal in 2010 due to strategies in the energy sector, with reductions in buildings and transportation.

 The 2014 Climate Adaptation Plan provides a collaborative path forward to protect what we cherish.
 The plan outlines the key climate vulnerabilities the City faces and lays out agency actions to prepare for and address those vulnerabilities.
 Taking action now to prepare for climate change can ensure future generations will enjoy economic opportunity, effective and efficient infrastructure, parks and open spaces, and an environment conducive to supporting residential health and well-being.

 These three impacts are identified in the plan:

 Read the 2014 Climate Adaptation Plan here.